Vevo is a video network that produces and distributes music videos and related content across a variety of hardware devices and online platforms.

 After close to six months of trying to find a suitable replacement, all while CFO Alan Price was serving as interim CEO, Vevo finally found a new chief executive.
 In April 2015, it announced that Eric Huggers, who rose to prominence as the executive who launched the BBC’s iPlayer online service, became Caraeff’s replacement.

-Interestingly enough, one of Huggers’ first points of action was to secure a collaboration on the distribution for BBC Radio 1’s Live Lounge performance series.
+Interestingly enough, one of Huggers’ first points of action was to secure a distribution agreement with BBC Radio 1’s Live Lounge performance series.
 In December, the company also made its first-ever acquisition by purchasing San Francisco-based video aggregation startup Showyou.

 The intention behind the acquisition was to create a subscription service of its own to compete against the likes of Spotify and the newly launched YouTube Red.
 Yet again, the goal was to make itself less dependent on YouTube.
 In January 2016, for example, Vevo recorded 17 billion video views of which 80 percent could be attributed to YouTube.